List of Nebraska Approved Lenders

 - Business conversion, enlargement, repair, modernization or development.

-- The purchase of equipment, leasehold improvements, machinery, supplies or inventory.
+- The purchase and installation of machinery and equipment, supplies or inventory.

-- Debt refinancing when refinancing improves cash flow and creates jobs.
+- Debt refinancing when such refinancing improves cash flow and creates jobs.

 - Business and industrial acquisitions when the loan will maintain business operations and create or save jobs.